alttpo/rex/rexlang.md

 The maximum parameter count is bounded by the maximum argument count allowed by the binary instruction representation (see below).

 A variadic parameter is allowed only as the final parameter and it is denoted with a `...` suffix after the type to indicate it accepts zero or more arguments.

-The rexlang VM always knows the count of arguments passed to an instruction at runtime since it is encoded in the instruction's binary representation.
-Arguments passed into a variadic parameter all share the same type so it is safe for the instruction to pop them off the stack.

 The final `':' type` after the closing `)` denotes the instruction's return value type.